FormidableLabs/yesno/README.md

 ### `YesNo`

-The `yesno` instance additionally implements all the methods `FilteredHttpCollection` interface (essentially running those methods with no filtering query).
+The `yesno` instance implements all the methods `FilteredHttpCollection` interface.

 ##### `yesno.spy(options?: IInterceptOptions): void`